ChaitanyaThakral/UBC-Housing-Analysis/README.md

 This repository contains proprietary code and analysis developed by Chaitanya Thakral.
 You are welcome to explore and learn from this work, but please **do not copy, redistribute, or use the code and data for commercial purposes without explicit permission**.
-For inquiries or collaboration, please contact me directly.
+For inquiries or collaboration, please contact me directly at cthakral6@gmail.com

 ---